LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/set_logtalk_flag_2.rst.txt

    :- object(...).

-       % generate events for messages sent from this object :- set_logtalk_flag(events, allow).
+       % generate events for messages sent from this object:
+       :- set_logtalk_flag(events, allow).
        ...